Oscar Winning Tears: Background and release

 Raye signed a four-album recording contract with Polydor Records at 17 years old.
 She started writing songs for her debut album shortly after, including "Oscar Winning Tears" at 19.
 In 2021, the singer stated that the label prevented her from releasing an album and she turned into "less of a priority".
 She later parted ways from the label and became an independent artist.
 She signed a contract with the distribution company Human Re Sources the following year.

 Following a string of singles, Raye announced her debut album, My 21st Century Blues, and later revealed its track listing, on which "Oscar Winning Tears" appears as the second song.
 She believed that it was one of the songs that had "stood the test of time".
 The album was independently released on 3 February 2023, through Human Re Sources.
 "Oscar Winning Tears" was issued as the album's seventh single on 8 November 2024 to digital platforms.
+The next month, Human Re Sources in partnership with The Orchard pushed the song to the US pop and rhythmic contemporary radio formats.
 The song peaked at number 52 in the United Kingdom and 58 in Ireland.
 It also reached numbers 26 and 35 on the US Rhythmic and Pop Airplay charts, respectively.